rei-kaizen/oop-calculator/README.md

 # OOP Simple Calculator
-This is a oop version of my simple calculator program.
-Still, it has functions for doing simple mathematical operations, dealing with errors of any kind, and interacting with the user via a command-line interface.
+This is an oop version of my simple calculator program.
+Still, it has functions for doing simple mathematical operations, cuztomizing output, dealing with errors of any kind, and interacting with the user via a command-line interface.

 **The following is an old sample demo:** <br>
 ![img](calc-demo.png)